TRACE Prize for Investigative Reporting – Uncovering Commercial Bribery

 Jorge Luis Sierra, President of the Border Center for Journalists and Bloggers, journalist security consultant and formerly a Knight International Journalism Fellow with the International Center for Journalists.

-Completed applications or queries should be emailed to Caitlin Seymour, email@example.com.
+Queries should be emailed to Caitlin Seymour, email@example.com.

 Previous Winners of the TRACE Prize for Investigative Reporting